 Plato defined this type of love as a love that goes beyond the personal self: a mysterious recognition of what is good, beautiful, and true.

 My first platonic soulmate walked into my life when I was 16 years old.
-She was standing in the doorway on my first day of work, and I felt this mysterious transcendence, a presence that rocked through me.
+She was standing in the doorway on my first day of work.
+Instantly, I felt this mysterious transcendence, a presence that rocked through me.
 I tried to push past it, as I had first-day appearances to keep up.
 But at the end of the day, as I was just about to pull out of the parking lot, she approached my window.

 We were inseparable for years.
 She was engaged to her college sweetheart, but we were young and the love between us was confusing.
 I didn’t know how to make it something other than platonic, and she didn’t know how it could be platonic.
-So every evening she would tuck her boyfriend into bed, laying with him until he fell asleep, and then come and sleep with me in the other room.
+So every evening she would tuck her boyfriend into bed, laying with him until he fell asleep.
+And then she came and slept with me in the other room.

 Within two years, her missing space was filled in my heart.

-As our eyes connected, I could see that she felt the same thing; she didn’t know who I was, but she was feeling a love sweeping her open in a way she had never known.
+As our eyes connected, I could see that she felt the same thing.
+She didn’t know who I was, but she was feeling a love sweeping her open in a way she had never known.

 Soulmates deliver to us a kind of transcendence of our personalities, habits and painbodies.

-And yet they end, in much the same way as all relationships do.
+And yet they end in much the same way as all relationships do.

 Sadly, it was a very tough time in both my life and his.
 Because of our own struggles, we tended to be heavy and bitter, and we couldn’t always be lifted up in the other’s company.
-We could have some big battles together, although behind those fights were huge smiles and this impenetrable love— something smooth, calm, and pulsating with purity.
+We could have some big battles together.
+Although, behind those fights were huge smiles and this impenetrable love— something smooth, calm, and pulsating with purity.
 But we were both so mired in our own challenging situations that we could not push it aside, regardless of this love’s invitation to do just that.

 His perfection touched me so deeply that I could barely speak to him.
-I couldn’t bear to be away from him, and yet I was totally blown out around him.
-I didn’t know how to love another person as if it was always a god before me, and I didn’t know how to be seen in that same light.
-I didn’t know how to be One brilliant flare of love, transcendent of all human foible and all separation.
+Truthfully, I couldn’t bear to be away from him, and yet I was totally blown out around him.
+I didn’t know how to love another person as though they were a god before me.
+I didn’t know how to be seen in that same light.
+Above all else, I didn’t know how to be One brilliant flare of love, transcendent of all human foible and all separation.

 Soulmates continue to walk into my life.
 When one ends, another one will grace me with angelic transcendence the next day.
 That mysterious pattern remains true for me, but I am better at keeping my soulmates now.